I Need You Christmas: Critical reception

 Rolling Stone's Althea Legaspi said that "I Need You Christmas" is a piano-and-strings buoyed song has a classic Christmas vibe, with lyrics that recall hanging with friends by the fire, angels on treetops and waiting in anticipation for Santa.
 E Online's Mona Thomas said, "The song has the soothing sound of a classic Christmas ballad and recalled many familiar holiday activities, which is very aligned with the cover art (and what everyone is looking for this season)."

 Heatworld's Lucy Smith said, "We'd say it sits somewhere between Bing Crosby and Michael Bublé and, though it may still be October, it's going to be the only thing we're listening to for the foreseeable."

 Lyric video

 The lyric video for the song was released on November 16, 2020.
 The video features family photos and home videos from the trio’s life, including old footage from when Nick, Joe and Kevin were young boys.
-Also included are more recent photos of Kevin with wife Danielle Deleasa and their two children, Joe with his wife Sophie Turner, and Nick with wife Priyanka Chopra and their family.
+Also included are more recent photos of Kevin with wife Danielle Deleasa and their two children, Joe with his then-fiancée and now ex-wife Sophie Turner, and Nick with wife Priyanka Chopra and their family.